ErikGartner/vtesdb/README.md

 1. Install meteor from http://meteor.com
 2. Checkout this repo.
-3. Install the npm packages using `meteor npm install
+3. Install the npm packages using `meteor npm install`
 4. Start the app locally using `meteor run` in the project folder.

+If you intend to run the app locally only rather than hosting it on a server you might also want to use local accounts rather than Facebook login.
+To enable that run `meteor add accounts-password`.

 ## License
 VtES Database is released under The MIT License (MIT).